lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 This is how effective dynamics emerge.
 The wave-like structure seen at early stages becomes modulated and conditioned by interactions.
 The internal rules — defined by curvature, resolution, and entropy flow — begin to resemble physical dynamics, even though they were never postulated.

-In the next section, we’ll explore how these dynamics can give rise to classical behaviour and apparent decoherence — as the system moves from finely structured wave equations to effective, high-entropy flows where only coarse properties survive.
+In the next section, we'll explore how these dynamics can give rise to classical behaviour and apparent decoherence — as the system moves from finely structured wave equations to effective, high-entropy flows where only coarse properties survive.

 \subsection{Example Continued: Transition to Classical Regimes and the Emergence of Coarse Dynamics}